August 13, 2019

 The density of South Florida’s logistics infrastructure, including warehouses, distribution centers, rail networks, and trucking hubs, is extraordinary.
 This may account for why South Florida’s industrial market absorbed nearly 1.7 million square feet between fourth quarter 2018 and second quarter 2019.
 That period was the strongest performance seen in the region in four years.
 The ports of South Florida are a major economic driver for the region, with a far greater reach than one might expect, as shown by this interactive map:

 In contrast to the South Florida region, volume has been down for the Port of Los Angeles and Port of Long Beach.
 From January to July, combined loaded container volumes moving through both ports was 6.8 million TEUs (Twenty-Foot Equivalent Units).
 This amount is down 3.9% from the 7.1 million TEUs reported last year.
 The decrease in volume is a direct result of tariffs adversely affecting the supply chain as well as regulatory uncertainty.
+However, 861,081 TEUs of cargo passed through the Port of Los Angeles in August, a monthly record.*

 Despite the slowdown in port volume in the first half of 2019, industrial real estate in the region continues to see record high occupancy rates, rental rates, and sale prices.
 Due to the region having a captive consumer population of more than 20 million people, the Southern California industrial real estate market remains arguably the strongest in the entire U.S.